-- Funds must be authorised by the SFC before they can be marketed to the public in Hong Kong.
+- Funds must be authorized by the SFC before they can be marketed to the public in Hong Kong.

-To obtain SFC's authorisation, funds and their operators, including the fund manager, trustee/custodian must meet relevant requirements.
-A fund itself or the SFC has the right to withdraw the fund's authorisation at any stage.
+To obtain SFC's authorization, funds and their operators, including the fund manager, trustee/custodian must meet relevant requirements.
+A fund itself or the SFC has the right to withdraw the fund's authorization at any stage.

 What is "authorization" and why is it necessary?